squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 ```

 The call to `#!js key.claim()` will essentially execute `#!js preventDefault()`
-on the underlying event, so the key press will not propagate further and touch
+on the underlying event, so the keypress will not propagate further and touch
 other event listeners.

   [10]: https://github.com/squidfunk/mkdocs-material/blob/master/src/assets/javascripts/integrations/keyboard/index.ts